-- Consult your healthcare provider prior to travel. - Check on vaccination requirements and take all required vaccines. - Be up-to-date with vaccinations in the National Adult Immunisation Schedule (NAIS) or National Childhood Immunisation Schedule (NCIS) and routine vaccines. - Be aware of the situation in countries you intend to travel to.
+- Consult your healthcare provider prior to travel. - Check on vaccination requirements and take all required vaccines. - Be up-to-date with vaccinations in the National Adult Immunisation Schedule (NAIS) or National Childhood Immunisation Schedule (NCIS). - Be aware of the situation in countries you intend to travel to.